 Two more areas on campus you’ll want to visit is the library and bookstore.
 Take some time to explore the library and get a feel for the atmosphere, just as you did for the common area.
 Does it seem to have a good selection that will help you with your research?
 You’ll also want to take a peek at the bookstore and especially the prices.
 There might be a few books you can grab on Amazon or eBay for cheaper.

 Some other spots that should be on your exploration list are the faculty offices and classrooms.
 Both of these can give you a good idea of how well equipped the school is when it comes to your education.
 Definitely take a look at any technology in the classes.

 Eat on Campus Every Time You Visit a College

 If you’re living on campus, you’ll most likely be eating almost all of your meals on campus.
 It’s simple and easy without wandering far off school property and spending a lot of money.
 Sit down for a meal and, of course, make sure it is enjoyable food but keep looking around.
 You’ll want a keep an eye out for cleanliness for one.
 If the school has a few dining halls, you should take a trip to all of them before you leave.

 This is the most important: ask questions.
 This includes talking to both students and faculty.
 Ask students how they feel about the college, their major, the classes, and general campus life.
-You’ll get great answers from the students to give you real idea on what to expect.
-Talking to faculty on the other hand will give you a view of the professional atmosphere.
+You’ll get great answers from the students to give you a real idea of what to expect.
+Talking to faculty, on the other hand, will give you a view of the professional atmosphere.